 A man who wouldn’t be afraid to stand up for what he believed in, to do whatever he needed to keep his family safe, fed and comfortable.
 The kind of man I would be proud to see my daughter marry.

-This type of man is hard to find.
+Today, this type of man is hard to find.

 It isn’t how people raise their sons anymore.
 I’ve been noticing it more and more recently.
 Moms who coddle their young boys.
 Moms who hug them and hold them and rock them when they smash a finger or stub a toe.
 Moms who treat their young men with the same empathy & sympathy that should only be shown towards girls.